UPWELLING

 Limitations

-The upwelling indicator requires an in-depth study of the correlation with onshore and offshore Sea Surface Temperature (SST) data.
+The upwelling indicator requires an in-depth study of the existing correlation with onshore and offshore Surface Water Temperature (SST) data.

 Further actions

-Defining a more robust and achieved upwelling index by combining wind and SST data from remote sensing.
-The actions to be planned concern, in particular, the introduction of data obtained from the scatterometers, the data of Ocean Color and / or data from atmospheric numerical models.
+Definition of a more robust upwelling index obtained by combining wind and SST data also coming from remote sensing.
+The actions to be planned concern, in particular, the introduction of data obtained from scatterometers, Ocean Color data and/or data from atmospheric numerical models.

 Data collection frequency